TheComputerGeek2/MagicSpells/MagicSpells Config Objects.md

-MagicSpells Config Objects
+MagicJutsus Config Objects
 ===========
-This is a basic guide to the configuration representation of various objects in MagicSpells.
+This is a basic guide to the configuration representation of various objects in MagicJutsus.
 By no means is this guaranteed to be complete but rather a quick reference on how to put together common details.

 Vector
 --------